| -------------

 costs - making it cheaper for everyone.

-each web server.
-It is when the company sells more resources
+Overselling is when a service provider sells more resources

 only